Abdullah-Mar/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to print confused smiley
+script to display file content